boxed/sphinx-ultra/docs/IMPLEMENTATION_STATUS.md

 - Theme system needs complete implementation
 - Python integration underutilized

-This status document is updated as of October 2024 and reflects the current state of the project.
+This status document is updated as of December 2024 and reflects the current state of the project.